seanmorris/pobot/README.md

 ## Usage

-Pobot is still in very heavy alpha.
-Its API has a lot of pipes and wires sticking out.

 ### Example

 In the example below, we navigate to a page and `then` inject some javascript. **PLEASE NOTE** In the code, it looks like a normal callback is passed to `pobot.inject()`.
 This is simply for the convenience of syntax highlighting in the editor ONLY.
 The callback passed here will be converted to a string behing the scenes and run in another JS environment ENTIRELY (the webpage).
 Of course, normal variable inheritance will NOT apply.